merveerbay-hue/Naswood-OS/docs/04_Application/Screen_Catalog.md

 # Purpose

-This document defines all application screens available within Naswood OS.
+This document defines every application screen available in Naswood OS.

-The Screen Catalog serves as the central registry of user interfaces across Web, Mobile and future applications.
+It serves as the central registry for all user interfaces across Web, Mobile and future client applications.

-Each screen belongs to a business module and follows common UI and navigation principles.
+Each screen belongs to a business module and follows common navigation, security and workflow principles.

 ---

-# Philosophy
+# Screen Philosophy

-Every screen has one primary responsibility.
+Every screen has a single responsibility.

-Screens display business information.
+Screens display and collect business information.

-Business logic belongs to the Application Layer.
+Business logic is executed through Application Services.

-Every screen supports Role-Based Access Control.
+Every screen follows Role-Based Access Control (RBAC).

+Every business action generates Events and Audit Logs when applicable.

 ---

-# Screen Categories
+# Application Structure

+The application is divided into the following areas.

-Authentication
+• Authentication

-Home
+• Home

-Dashboard
+• Dashboards

-Master Data
+• Master Data

-Production

-Inventory
+• Operations

+• Manufacturing

-Warehouse
+• Warehouse & Inventory

-Quality
+• Quality

-Maintenance
+• Maintenance

-Machines

-Tooling

-Sales

-Purchasing
+• Commercial

-Finance
+• Finance

-Logistics

-Analytics
+• Analytics

-Workflow
+• Workflow

-Administration
+• Administration

-AI
+• AI Copilot

 ---